MeexReay/bRAC/docs/compiling.md

 - Switch to `libnotify`:

 Just add the new feature to cargo: `cargo build -r -F libnotify` \
-Libnotify sucks in many situations, but its cross-compiling and always work
+Libnotify sucks in many situations, but it always work

 - Make a desktop file: